Microbulator 50 Gallon Brewer

 - Operational instruction on DVD included

-As of 2007, I am taking orders for the 50 Gallon Microbulator compost tea brewer or as I affectionately call it, a microbe extractor and multiplier (bioreactor).
+The 50 Gallon Microbulator compost tea brewer or as I affectionately call it, a microbe extractor and multiplier (bioreactor).
 One of my largest obstacles in getting to this point was deciding on a price.
 My goal from the beginning was to provide an affordable, efficient device geared to the small farmer/grower who doesn’t need the fancy looking brewer, just one that works and is easily cleaned.
 During the end phase of development and testing I discovered that my device would not work in just any shape of tank so be sure you use a 55 gallon (US) barrel of the correct dimensions.
 I will provide barrel specs with purchase.
 I have kept my overall mark-up lower than the norm resulting in a price much lower than similar sized commercial brewers.
 My price is $545.00 USD without barrel.
 Other similar sized brewers on the market are much more expensive.
 Compare for yourself.
 People deciding to provide their own container will need to ensure the correct dimensions.
 These barrels are easily found in all localities.

 The Microbulator 50 works with or without an extractor bag.
 That decision is the owner’s, based on the planned uses, application method and coarseness of the compost used.